 Because ARBs can cause birth defects, don’t take them if you are pregnant or plan to become pregnant.
 Cough is less common with ARBs than with ACE Inhibitors.

-Are there any differences among the different types of Angiotensin II Receptor Blockers?
+Are there any differences among the different types of ARBs?

 Most ARBs are similar in actions and side effects, but they do differ in how they are eliminated from the body and how they are distributed throughout the body.
 Some ARBs are better at lowering blood pressure than others.
 In some studies, irbesartan (Avapro) and candesartan (Atacand) reduced blood pressure better than losartan (Cozaar).